juliendargelos/autoreload/README.md

 autoreload is an easy-to-use command-line "automatic reload" or "live reload" script for developers.
 It makes your browser reload when you edit files.
 It's based on [@juliendargelos/connect-autoreload](https://github.com/juliendargelos/connect-autoreload).

-Get it with yarn or npm:  `yarn global add autoreload`, `npm install -g autoreload`
+Get it with yarn or npm:  `yarn global add @juliendargelos/autoreload`, `npm install -g @juliendargelos/autoreload`

 # Usage